khale/encryption-wrappers/README.md

 ### ECDH

+The tools here use the Elliptic Curve Diffie-Hellman key exchange paired with 256-bit AES in CBC mode.
+The default curve over the 256-bit prime field (`secp256k1`).

-Unfortunately this is more of a pain, because unlike with RSA, we don't want to advertise a static public key.
+Unfortunately this setup is more of a pain, because unlike with RSA, we don't generally advertise a static public key.
 We will generate a shared secret for every session, then use that to encrypt.
-Annoying, but better.
-The basic flow is the following:
+Annoying in a manual setup, but more secure.
+The general flow is the following:

-1. Receiver (B) generates temporary EC keypair
+1. Receiver (`B`) generates temporary EC keypair
-2. Receiver (B) sends temporary public key to sender.
+2. Receiver (`B`) sends temporary public key to sender.
 This can be over an insecure channel.
-3. Sender (A) generates temporary EC keypair
+3. Sender (`A`) generates temporary EC keypair
-4. Sender (A) derives shared secret from B's public key.
+4. Sender (`A`) derives shared secret from `B`'s public key.
-5. Sender (A) encrypts message with AES256, using shared secret to derive IV and symmetric key for AES.
+5. Sender (`A`) encrypts message with AES256, using shared secret to derive IV and symmetric key for AES.
-6. Sender (A) generates an HMAC of encrypted message using shared ECDH secret.
+6. Sender (`A`) generates an HMAC of encrypted message using shared ECDH secret.
-7. Sender (A) sends HMAC, encrypted message, and temporary public key to (B).
+7. Sender (`A`) sends HMAC, encrypted message, and temporary public key to (`B`).
-8. Receiver (B) derives shared secret from A's temporary public key.
+8. Receiver (`B`) derives shared secret from `A`'s temporary public key.
-9. Receiver (B) checks authenticity and integrity of encrypted message by generating his own HMAC from shared secret and received message, and comparing with A's HMAC.
+9. Receiver (`B`) checks authenticity and integrity of encrypted message by generating his own HMAC from shared secret and received message, and comparing with A's HMAC.
-10. Receiver (B) decrypts payload using shared secret to derive IV and symmetric key for AES.
+10. Receiver (`B`) decrypts payload using shared secret to derive IV and symmetric key for AES.

-We assume here that A already has received B's public key, called `recv-pub.pem`.
-A can then do the following to generate ciphertext:
+We assume that A has already received `B`'s public key, here called `recv-pub.pem`. `A` can then do the following to generate ciphertext:

 ```